-Police investigating homicide in Baden neighborhood
+Police investigating homicide of 14-year-old boy in Baden neighborhood

+ST. LOUIS, Mo. – The male pronounced dead on scene was Timothy Lucas, 14-year-old black male of Washington Park, IL.

-ST. LOUIS – The St. Louis police department is investigating a homicide that occurred Saturday evening around 6:15 pm in the Baden neighborhood at North Broadway and Halls Ferry Road.
+The St. Louis police department is investigating a homicide that occurred Saturday evening around 6:15 pm in the Baden neighborhood at North Broadway and Halls Ferry Road.

 Police say officers arriving on the scene found a male victim shot in the chest, conscious and barely breathing.